lvgl/lvgl/docs/overview/display.md

 ## Screens

-Every display has each set of [Screens](overview/object#screen-the-most-basic-parent) and the object on the screens.
+Every display has its own set of [screens](overview/object#screen-the-most-basic-parent) and the object on the screens.

 Be sure not to confuse displays and screens: